Verified Sustainable Sources

 Chain of custody certification is a process of ownership that tracks timber from forests through production to the end user.
 Through labeling, companies reinforce that their product comes from responsibly managed forests, and-or recycled content.
 Through audited documentation, the chain of custody process ensures that products made of wood (such as paper and packaging) are certified at each stage of manufacture — from forest to end user.

-Quad’s chain of custody process demonstrates custody, control and transfer of certified materials to identify products that meet the FSC®, SFI®, or PEFC™ standards, and makes sure these products can be traced back to their certified forest origins.
+Quad’s chain of custody process demonstrates custody, control and transfer of certified materials to identify products that meet the FSC®, SFI®, or PEFC™ standards, and makes sure these products can be traced back to their forest origins or other approved sources .

 Because of the diligence of forest owners, certification standards, and companies like Quad — companies that consider this an important component to doing business well — the amount of forests located in the U.S. has been stable since the early 1900s, and increased from 754 to 766 million acres between 2005 and 2015.
 (Source: Two Sides North America)

 FSC, SFI and PEFC are the world’s leading independent, nonprofit, non-government organizations devoted to the responsible management of the world’s forests.
 To gain forestry certification from these groups, companies must submit to a rigorous third-party audit of purchasing practices and control systems.

 Quad successfully demonstrated its ability to meet these strict compliance requirements in multiple areas, including chain of custody — a measure to track wood through the supply chain, from a certified forest or other approved sources, through the end-user of the certified product.

 Quad offers new procurement opportunities across an environmentally responsible, global supply chain to meet both business and social objectives.